Hours and Closures

 Scholarly Communication's research data management service continues to operate virtually on an appointment basis.
 If you need support remotely writing a data management plan, sharing data with telecommuting collaborators, or publishing research data, please contact Scholarly Communication to schedule a Zoom consultation.

-On-site workshops and events have been canceled or postponed.
+On-site workshops and events have been canceled, postponed, or replaced by virtual events.
 Please see the IU Libraries Events Calendar for the most up-to-date information.